JeorvalCM/Digital-Economy/Assingment 01 - Unit 2.md

 With the points mentioned above, we can realize how companies are making the most of artificial intelligence, thus achieving greater efficiency and productivity.

 ## Automation and augmentation of work with machine learning algorithms.
+As in the previous point, companies are the ones that take the greatest advantage of machine learning, in this case, it is also possible to obtain greater automation.
+Among the best examples of automation are banking processes.
+ML and AI along has diminished the hour of the loaning system, expanding consumer loyalty.
+From application, pre-screening, examination, assessment, endorsement, and the whole advance reimbursement process, which converts into lost time for both the bank and the client [3].

+The ML can analyze a huge amount of credit transactions and thanks to its algorithms it can detect and predict fraud, saving time for the bank.
+This may seem like there will be less work for people, but there will actually be an increase in work for skilled people [4], as automation means an increase in income.

+Some of the areas where there will be more work thanks to ML are as follows:

+* Customer service.

+* Preventive actions.

+* Reduction of errors.

+* Cybersecurity.

+* Fraud detection.

 ## The characteristics of big data and cloud computing.